 What this change will do is reduce the amount of practice time the teams will have to perfect their set-ups for a race weekend, which will encourage teams to do as much running as possible in Free Practice sessions.

-The top three drivers in the F1 sprint race will each receive World Championship points (three for the winner, two for second place and one for third place).
+The top three drivers in the F1 sprint race will each receive World Championship points (three for the winner, two for second place and one for third place), but a podium ceremony will not take place.
 Over the course of a season, those points could ultimately make a significant difference in who becomes World Champion.

 In terms of official statistics, the winner of sprint qualifying will officially receive pole position for Sunday’s race.